sartography/github-actions-library/bpmn-diagram-pr-preview/README.md

 2. **Content Retrieval**: Uses `git show` to get the file contents from both commits
 3. **Image Rendering**: Converts BPMN files to PNG images using the `bpmn-to-image` library
 4. **Upload**: Uploads the generated images to the specified image store API
+5. **PR Comment**: Adds a comment to the PR indicating what has changed
-5. **Output**: Returns a JSON mapping of file paths to their uploaded image URLs
+6. **Output**: Returns a JSON mapping of file paths to their uploaded image URLs

 The action handles both newly added files (where only the "after" image is generated) and modified files (where both "before" and "after" images are generated for comparison).